-He is currently ranked as the second-best cornerback in the class, according to the 247Sports Composite, just behind Virginia-based cornerback Tony Grimes, who recently reclassified and enrolled at North Carolina.
+He is currently ranked as the best cornerback in the class, according to the 247Sports Composite, ahead of Virginia-based cornerback Tony Grimes, who recently reclassified and enrolled at North Carolina.
 McKinstry is a four-star athlete for Rivals and ESPN, and in the top five for his position on each recruiting site.

 Ga’Quincy McKinstry Recruiting

 With his senior season at Pinson Valley High School — the same school Auburn starting quarterback Bo Nix attended — until he has to make a decision, there are tons of programs that will be trying to win over the talented cornerback.

 McKinstry has at least 27 scholarship offers from around country and from every conference.
 The list includes Alabama, Auburn, Clemson, Florida, Florida State, Georgia, Georgia Tech, LSU, Miami, Michigan, Mississippi State, Notre Dame, Penn State, Ohio State, Ole Miss, South Carolina, Tennessee, and Virginia Tech.

 Though there is a long time before the All-American standout needs to sign a National Letter of Intent, but he is officially down to three SEC West schools: Alabama Crimson Tide, Auburn Tigers, and LSU Tigers.

 “Kool-Aid” is also being recruiting as a basketball player, holding several Division I offers and earning All-Tournament Team honors in the AHSAA State Tournament this year.

 Ga’Quincy McKinstry Highlights